-Kendall George enters her second season as an assistant coach with William & Mary women’s gymnastics.
+Kendall George enters her third season as an assistant coach with William & Mary women’s gymnastics.

 In addition to being instrumental in all aspects of helping lead the program, she works primarily with the vault and beam lineups, as well as helping coordinate recruiting responsibilities.